 This policy applies to all technology resources in use by JBS students.
-This includes but is not limited to computers, phones, video equipment, copy machines, e-mail addresses and information storage devices.
+It includes but is not limited to computers, phones, video equipment, copy machines, e-mail addresses and information storage devices.
 The use of these resources is a privilege and must be treated as such by all students.
 JBS provides students with access to its technology resources for academic purposes only.
 JBS reserves the right to access and monitor all aspects of its technology systems and devices, and students should not expect any information stored on JBS equipment or systems to be private.
 Students may, of course, use personal devices for non-school related reasons (during non-school hours), but may face disciplinary action should this use bring discredit to the school or anyone in the JBS community.

-Any failure to follow the rules listed below is a violation of the school's Technology Acceptable Use Policy (TAUP):
+Any failure to follow the rules listed below is a violation of the school’s Technology Acceptable Use Policy:

-Students are to use on-campus internet access for strictly academic purposes.
+1. Students are to use on campus internet access for strictly academic purposes.
 Examples of internet sites that may not be visited outside of academic use at JBS include but are not limited to the following: